hghcomphys/hghcomphys.github.io/index.md

 Hi there, and welcome!

 My name is Hossein.
-I'm a research scientist at [IMEC](https://www.imec.be), working on MD-based computational methods for drug discovery, with expertise in molecular simulation, high-performance computing, and machine learning.
-Before, I worked at [VITO](https://vito.be) as an HPC engineer and data scientist, building deep learning solutions for image analysis and domain-specific language models.
-I also managed HPC systems and developed expertise in GPU computing and low-level profiling and performance optimization.
+I'm a research scientist at [IMEC](https://www.imec.be), working on computational methods for drug discovery.
+Before, I worked at [VITO](https://vito.be) as an HPC engineer and data scientist, built deep learning solutions for image analysis and domain-specific language models.
+I also managed HPC clusters and developed expertise in GPU computing and low-level profiling and performance optimization.
 During my PhD and postdoctoral research, I used molecular dynamics simulations to study the structural and dynamical properties of nano-membranes for water filtration applications.

-On this site, you'll find my technical notes for the most part about _molecular simulations_, _high-performance computing_, and _machine learning_.

-Hope you find it useful and having fun :)
+On this website, I share my notes, experiments, and insights on topics I enjoy working on including molecular simulations, HPC, and machine learning.
+Hopefully, you’ll find something useful here!